Best outdoor speakers 2023: portable, wireless, waterproof

 Still, bassheads will be more than satisfied with the healthy low-end clout on offer, but there’s quality as well as quantity on display.
 The JBL Xtreme 3 gained five stars across the board during our rigorous in-house testing, never appearing out of its depth no matter how complicated the musical arrangement.

-Read the full review: JBL Xtreme 3
+Read our full JBL Xtreme 3 review

 Pink Ultimate Ears Wonderboom 3 on a shelf